 The architecture is grand and ornate, and the signature dome is magnificent, reminding visitors of our Nation’s Capital in Washington, D.C.

-Visitors start off at the rotunda, surrounded by marble floors, sculpture, and murals, swirling foliage motifs, stylized urns, grizzly bears, and mythical animals.
+Visitors start at the dome, surrounded by marble floors, sculpture, and murals, swirling foliage motifs, stylized urns, grizzly bears, and mythical animals.
 Further exploration will unearth former governors’ portraiture and lots of state troopers.

 There are plenty of exhibits on display, including restored historic offices of the Secretary of State, Treasurer, and Governor, and you can view both chambers of the legislature from the balcony area.

-From the main hall, before you start any of the available free tours, guests will want to stop by the auditorium on the bottom floor to watch one of the various videos that are shown on a continual basis including one about the design and building of the Capitol, and a 12-minute film called “Capitol Visions” that is primarily for kids.
+From the main hall, before you start any of the available free tours, guests will want to stop by the auditorium on the bottom floor to watch one of the various videos that are shown continually including one about the design and building of the Capitol, and a 12-minute film called “Capitol Visions” that is primarily for kids.

 After learning a little about the building, guests are invited to roam freely or can join in on one of the free tours that begin every hour on the hour.
-The tours are suggested as they will get you access to both the Assembly and Senate halls, sometimes will they are in session.
+The visits are suggested as they will get you access to both the Assembly and Senate halls, sometimes they will are in session.

 After you have seen everything inside the California State Capitol Museum, you will want to continue your adventure with a picnic lunch or a stroll through the gorgeous gardens of Capitol Park on the east side of the building.
 There are plenty of shady spots under one of the many trees from around the world gifted to governors long ago, and a variety of statues and monuments to significant events involving California.

 First, there is the Civil War Memorial Grove planted in 1897 with saplings from famous Civil War battlefields and the California Vietnam Veterans Memorial, with bronze statues of servicemen and women depicting military life in Vietnam.